-On Wednesday, the Federal Reserve Board released its August 2017 Beige Book update, a summary of commentary on current economic conditions by Federal Reserve District.
+On Wednesday, the Federal Reserve Board released its November 2017 Beige Book update, a summary of commentary on current economic conditions by Federal Reserve District.
 The report included several observations pertaining to the U.S. agricultural economy.

-Yesterday, the USDA’s Economic Research Service (ERS) released its August 2017 Farm Income Forecast.
-This was the first revision of the initial net farm income forecast released by ERS in February.
+On Wednesday, the USDA’s Economic Research Service (ERS) released its November 2017 Farm Income Forecast.
+This follows the August revision of the initial net farm income forecast released by ERS in February.
+The USDA will release one more revision of the 2017 net farm income forecast in February 2018, and the 2017 official estimates will be released in August 2018.
 Today’s update provides a recap of highlights from the farm income forecast.
-As the discussion over the next Farm Bill continues, the ERS update provides an important reference point regarding the current status of the U.S. farm economy.

 A FarmPolicyNews update last week pointed to recent USDA information pertaining to the aggregate value of U.S. agricultural exports, and how these trade flows have changed over the past two decades.
 A recent article from Iowa State University looked more narrowly at recent trade trends pertaining to four specific agricultural sectors: beef, pork, corn, and soybeans.
 Today’s summary looks at these issues in more detail, along with a brief update on the NAFTA renegotiations.

 Last week, Don Wick, a farm broadcaster from the Red River Farm Network (Grand Forks, N.D.), sat down with several lawmakers on Capitol Hill to discuss current Farm Bill issues.
 Notably, he spoke with both the Chairman of the House Ag Committee, Mike Conaway, as well as the Senate Ag Committee Chairman Pat Roberts.
 Today's update includes key elements from these lawmaker conversations with the Red River Farm Network.